-Auto leasing has become very popular in the last few years as consumers have become challenged to find affordable automobile financing alternatives in the current economy.
-Car leasing has grown to record levels in the past two years.
+Auto leasing has become very popular in the last few years as consumers are challenged to find affordable automobile financing alternatives in the current economy.
+Car leasing has grown to record levels never before seen.

 Many people who could benefit from leasing a car have misconceptions, don’t know how it works, or how to determine if it’s right for them.
 Some people now leasing are paying too much because they didn’t know a good lease deal from a bad one.

 LeaseGuide.com helps you understand auto leasing, how to lease a car the smart way, who should lease (and who should not), how to find monthly lease payments, calculate lease vs buy, and how to get the best lease deals.

 “Your site is fantastic.
 Thank you for the comprehensive and logical explanation of leasing.
 I feel prepared to step into the dealers domain and get a fair and good deal for myself.
 Your site is the absolute best site on the web for leasing information.”
 Nancy – Yahoo.com